gbdev/pandocs/content/Video_Display.md

 [LCDC bit 5](#lcdc-5-window-display-enable).
 Enabling the Window makes [Mode 3](#lcd-status-register) slightly longer on scanlines where it's visible.
 (See [above](#ff4a-wy-window-y-position-r-w-ff4b-wx-window-x-position-minus-7-r-w)
-for the definition of "when the Window is visible".)
+for the definition of "Window visibility".)

 # VRAM Banks (CGB only)